Bert Hawthorne: Death

 Hawthorne was killed on 14 April 1972, during practice for the following round of the European Championship, the Jim Clark Memorial Race at the Hockenheimring.
 Hawthorne was driving Allan McCall's TUI car on the first fast forest straight towards Ostkurve when the car slowed due to a mechanical failure.
 He signalled German driver Bernd Terbeck to pass when the rear axle on the TUI car locked up and Terbeck hit Hawthorne's car at speed, pitching it head-on against the barriers.
 The car skidded along the guard-rail, pulling out security uprights and came to rest on fire.
-At the track it was realised that both Terbeck, who slided along the left side guardrail, and Hawthorne were missing, but there was no knowledge of the incident until two laps later, when Niki Lauda pulled into the pits and asked why nothing was being done about a car on fire on the circuit.
+At the track, it was realised that both Terbeck, who slid along the left side guardrail, and Hawthorne were missing, but there was no knowledge of the incident until two laps later, when Niki Lauda pulled into the pits and asked why nothing was being done about a car on fire on the circuit.
 It was later confirmed that Hawthorne had died instantly from head injuries.

 At the time of his death, Hawthorne resided in Upper Saddle River, New Jersey.